Work Accidents

 In some cases it is appropriate to seek a review of the initial offer of lump sum compensation made and we can guide you through that process.

-Strict time limits apply to bringing a claim so we recommend that you act promptly or you may lose your rights.
+Strict time limits apply to bringing a claim so we recommend that you speak with one of our experienced injury lawyers as soon as possible.

-For a free initial discussion with an expert personal injury lawyer, free call us on 1800 093 760 or complete the case review form on this page.
+For a free initial discussion with an expert personal injury lawyer, telephone our Brisbane office (07) 3236 9169 or complete the case review form on this page.